How the Trump-Sessions connection fell apart

 "This thing is overblown," he told Fox News, as video of Trump making lewd and sexually aggressive remarks in private flooded the airwaves before the second presidential debate.
 "Everybody knows that Trump likes women."
 Sessions then pivoted, indignantly, to what he suggested was the "overlooked ... power of the WikiLeaks on Hillary Clinton."

-But for all his loyalty, personally and politically, Sessions still now finds himself in the hot seat.
+But for all his loyalty, personally and politically, Sessions has been affixed to the hot seat now for months.
 Trump draws a direct line -- with no apparent detour to account for his firing of FBI director James Comey -- from the recusal to the appointment, by Deputy Attorney General Rod Rosenstein, of special counsel Robert Mueller.

 He continued: "So Jeff Sessions takes the job, gets into the job, recuses himself.
 I then have -- which, frankly, I think is very unfair to the President.
 How do you take a job and then recuse yourself?
 If he would have recused himself before the job, I would have said, 'Thanks, Jeff, but I can't, you know, I'm not going to take you.'"

-By the weekend, Trump's simmering frustrations with the Russia investigations and fellow Republicans popped up to a boil.
+By that weekend, Trump's simmering frustrations with the Russia investigations and fellow Republicans popped up to a boil.
 On Saturday, he launched a tweetstorm musing on his "complete power to pardon" and jabbing at "the A.G. or Special Council" (that's Sessions and Mueller) for not "looking at the many Hillary Clinton or Comey crimes."

 Fast forward to another angsty Monday, this one with son-in-law and adviser Jared Kushner's meeting with Senate intelligence committee staffers leading many morning newscasts.
 From the White House, Trump reprised his rant -- this time with a little extra mustard.